DIY Haircut (3 Styles)

 If you’re feeling really adventurous, you can tackle this pixie cut.
 I haven’t tried this one yet, but maybe someday I will.
 The hurdle with this cut is that since you’re cutting it so short there’s not a lot of wiggle room to get it professionally fixed if you mess up.
 But if you’re really confident with your abilities or just apathetic towards your hairstyle, give this one a try.

 The first video describes how to trim up hair that is already short into a pixie style and she gives some good hair cutting techniques.
-The second video shows the process of cutting longer hair into the pixie style, and you might have to pause it often in order to see what she's doing.
+The second video shows the process of cutting hair that is a bit longer into the pixie style, and you might have to pause it often in order to see what she's doing.

 The Possibilities Are Endless